SeeYa32/memblog/README.md

 	6. Widgets should be updating properly now
 	7. Single posts should be able to be viewed properly now
 	8. Centered everything to make it a little more pleasing

+Future Possibilities:

+	1. Logging of devices and IP Addresses